 people who bear or represent the name of Christ.
-“The best advice I was ever given was to go to Bible college so I could be theologically and doctrinally sound,” says Mark, who majored in Christian Education at BIOLA University.
-During his college years, Christafari continued to evolve as Mark wrote songs for Christafari’s first three albums.
+“At that time, the best advice I was given was to go to Bible College so I could be theologically and doctrinally sound,” says Mark, who attended BIOLA University, taking classes that emphasized pastoral studies and missions.
+During his college years, Christafari continued to take shape as Mark wrote songs for the band’s first three albums.

 In 1999, after recording two albums with Gotee Records under the tutelage of TobyMac, Mark branched out and founded his own record company, Lion of Zion Entertainment, with the goal of “reaching the world through world music.”
 He later launched GospelReggae.com.
 In 2002, while ministering in the Caribbean, Mohr met Trinidadian musician Avion Blackman.
 The two married a year and a half later and Avion joined the band full-time on bass and vocals.
 Avion comes from a very large musical family.
 Her father Ras Shorty I invented Soca and Jamoo music and trained over a dozen of his children to become his own backing band.
 She began singing lead on stage with her father at only four years old and started playing bass in his band The Love